rcsgrv/EclipseSoftwareHelpDesk/README.md

 - Continuous Integration: Every push or pull request to main triggers GitHub Actions.
 This builds the application and runs tests using Pytest, with coverage reports generated in XML format.
 - Continuous Deployment: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.
-- Docker: The application is containerised to ensure consistency between local and production environments.